Okay, tighten your belts, get something to drink while you read it, this set is LONG.

 For the record, and as a piece of Real World background information; The year 1920, like the year 1946, was, in the Real World™ the first full year after a major war was concluded (and, in the case of 1920, the first year in the aftermath of a deadly pandemic as well).
 Both circumstances had much the same effect upon the Muggle birthrate.
 In fact, in England the year with the highest number of recorded births in the entire 20th century was 1920.
 With a recorded 1,126,800 births in that year alone.

-We do not know for certain whether the Potterverse had two major World Wars in its 20th century, let alone a flu pandemic.
+We have no certainty as to whether the Potterverse had two major World Wars in its 20th century, let alone a flu pandemic.
 We originally assumed that the events of the Potterverse have paralleled those of ours, but we cannot be certain of that from what we were ever told in canon.
 However, until we have been given actual information which makes it clear, I will continue to try to reason as if Muggle history has proceeded in the Potterverse more or less as it has in the Real World up to at least the 1930s.
 In the Potterverse of the books there appears to have been no 2nd World War that included Britain.
 The worldwide Great Depression of the earlier 1930s may have lasted longer however.

 If the proportion of magical births to Muggle births which appears to be the case from the calculations in other essays in this collection applies, the above 1,126,800 recorded births would have included about 13-14 Muggle-born magical children, Close to twice as many as the usual number prior to that year, of 7 or 8.
 Compared to the usual 10 or so purebloods in a given year.
 I don’t know how long it took for this sudden boom in the Muggle-born birthrate to taper off.